Nā mele paleoleo: Early protest era (MC Frumpy and DJ ELITE)

-Nā mele paleoleo first emerged in the late 1980s with Honolulu-based hip hop artists Charlotte "MC Frumpy" Kaluna and her hānai-brother Joseph "DJ ELITE" Netherland (also known as Joe Venom™ or The WarLord™).
+Nā mele paleoleo first emerged in the late 1980s with Honolulu-based hip hop artists Charlotte "MC Frumpy" Kaluna and her hānai-brother Joseph "DJ ELITE" Netherland.
 Netherland is active as part of the DJ/turntablist and production super-group CrossFade Disciples (CFD) and the rap and production super-group 808 Natives, where he collaborated with lyricist and producer Daniel "Danny R" Rose, who contributed to music production and songwriting.
 Frumpy and ELITE were later joined by Frumpy's protege Jason "BUZ 1" Tavares, described in a PBS Hawaiʻi profile as an underground freestyle lyricist active with groups such as Hi-State Family, VM, and Moʻilla Pillaz.
 Tavares's high-energy lyricism and performances complemented the protest orientation of Frumpy and ELITE.

 Their work drew on the confrontational edge of conscious hip hop acts such as Public Enemy, Boogie Down Productions (particularly KRS-One), Queen Latifah, and early Ice Cube solo releases.
 They were also shaped by early 1990s punk and alternative groups including Bikini Kill and Rage Against the Machine.

 Alongside these global influences, their artistic base remained grounded in Hawaiian culture and traditional spirituality.
 They often drew on imagery associated with koa, traditional warriors.
 MC Frumpy and DJ ELITE performed at public protest rallies.
 They also opened for touring politically engaged acts while those artists were in Hawaii.

 Their lyrics critiqued issues such as dispossession, police brutality, political corruption, and the suppression and revival of the Hawaiian language.
 They also echoed broader themes common in conscious hip hop, including racism, poverty, social inequality, and war.

 Through this fusion, MC Frumpy, DJ ELITE, and proteges such as BUZ 1 helped establish a hip hop scene rooted in activism and protest culture.
 Their performances were confrontational and agitational.
 The genre functioned as a tool of resistance in public demonstrations rather than a recorded, commercial style at this stage.

 They also drew explicit historical parallels.
 Their lyrics criticized the planter and merchant elite tied to the 1893 Overthrow of the Hawaiian Kingdom, including figures associated with the Committee of Safety (Hawaii) and the later Nā Hui Nui ʻElima companies.